Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-debit.md

     + Attributes
         + transactionId (string, required) - {{transaction.transactionId}}
         + source (TransactionParty, required) - The rail to debit.
-Only `lightrail` rails that refer to a specific ValueStore are supported.
+Only `lightrail` rails that refer to a specific Value are supported.
         + amount (number, required) - The amount to credit, > 0.
         + currency (string, required) - {{currency}}
         + simulate (boolean, optional) - {{transaction.simulate}}